 X.4.2.7.1 Care Team Summary Section Use Case Description

 Mr. Jonathan Allan is a 77 year old male ‘snowbird’.
 He lives in Michigan during the summer and lives in Florida the rest of the year.
 When he is in Michigan, his daughter Emily is his primary caregiver.
 When he’s in Florida, his son Eric is his primary caregiver.
 He has diabetes and has also undergone multiple open heart surgeries to correct irregular heartbeats and other ailments related to the heart.
 He is currently planning his return to Michigan.
-He makes an appointment with his Cardiologist in Michigan.
+He makes an appointment with his cardiologist in Michigan.
 He updates his care team information and includes it in his CDA document.
 He would like to share this information with his cardiologist in Michigan.

 X.4.2.7.2 Care Team Summary Section Process Flow